tianshang486/mysql/intl.en-US/User Guide/Connection management/Set the access mode.md

 **Method 2**

-**Note:** This tab page is available only if you have turned on the database proxy mode.

 1. Log on to the [RDS console](https://rds.console.aliyun.com/).
 2. In the upper left corner, select the region.
 3. Locate the target instance and click the instance ID.